 Preparing Your Dog for High Altitude

-Slow acclimatization is key in preventing altitude sickness.
+Slow acclimatization while hiking with your dog is key in preventing altitude sickness.
 Of course, time restrictions do not always allow for several days to reach a high altitude destination.
 There are some steps you can take prior reaching high altitude to help both you and your dog feel most comfortable.

 - You can give your dog electrolytes before to ascending to high altitude and throughout your stay.
 I lean toward more natural solutions, like coconut water or low-sodium bone broth for dogs, such as this one from Honest Kitchen.
 Unlike humans, dogs don’t require salt like we do in order to hydrate.
 In fact, too much salt can cause poisoning, so be sure to check salt levels of any product you purchase.